-When the school district handed kindergarten teacher Kristi Meeuwse a box of 30 iPad devices for her students, she called it a “game changer.”
-She was immediately interested in the idea of creating learning materials, because there are very few nonfiction books at the kindergarten level.
+When her local education authority handed kindergarten teacher Kristi Meeuwse a box of 30 iPad devices for her students, she called it a “game changer”.
+She was immediately interested in the idea of creating learning materials because there are very few non‑fiction books at kindergarten level.
 “There’s nothing out there, and what’s out there has to be purchased,” says Meeuwse.
 “And my school doesn’t have the money to purchase those books.”
-Yet she felt the need to incorporate informational text, since she was responsible for teaching to the Common Core State Standards.
+Yet she felt the need to incorporate informational text, since she was responsible for teaching to the US Common Core State Standards.
 Since she couldn’t find these types of materials, she decided to create them.

-With 25 students in her classroom, Meeuwse used to teach toward the middle.
-She would struggle to pull up the lower students, and the students working ahead were left to spin their wheels. iPad, however, allows Meeuwse to personalize learning for her students by creating leveled books.
-Once she creates a book, it’s easy to duplicate it and create different leveled readers from it, allowing students to learn at their own pace.
+With 25 students in her classroom, Meeuwse used to teach towards the middle.
+She would struggle to pull up the lower students, and the students who were ahead were left waiting. iPad, however, allows Meeuwse to personalise learning for her students by creating books for every level of student.
+Once she creates a book, it’s easy to duplicate it and create different levels for each reader, allowing students to learn at their own pace.

 And the results of all this engaged learning speak for themselves.
-In the past, about 35 percent of Meeuwse’s students would enter first grade reading above grade level.
-Now, for the second year in a row, 100 percent of her students are moving on reading above the standard for their year.
+In the past, about 35 per cent of Meeuwse’s students would enter Year 2 reading above the standard for their year.
+Now, for the second year in a row, 100 per cent of her students are moving on reading above the standard for their year.
 Learn how to create with iBooks Author